 Pa.
 Schools Will Not Reopen This Academic Year

-“Schools are strongly encouraged to provide continuity of education for all students in the most appropriate and accessible ways possible,” according to a statement from the Pennsylvania Department of Education.
+“Although schools are closed, teaching and learning may continue: schools are strongly encouraged to provide continuity of education for all students in the most appropriate and accessible ways possible,” according to the release.